 Who is the best quarterback in college football today?
 There’s still a lot to be determined as the 2023 college football season continues while ranking the top quarterbacks in the nation.
 Some usual suspects return, such as USC’s Heisman Trophy winner Caleb Williams and North Carolina’s Drake Maye.
 But we’re also seeing a new crop of talented college football quarterbacks emerging, with a few others falling off the map.

-These updated college football quarterback rankings are refreshed each week of the 2022 NCAA football season.
-Based on what we’ve seen so far, here are the best college football quarterbacks in 2022.
+These updated college football quarterback rankings are refreshed each week of the 2023 NCAA football season.
+Even though there are more games ahead, here are the best college football quarterbacks in 2023.

 Best college football quarterbacks: Honorable mentions